pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas.md

 - `verificationResults.content`

-  The base64 encoded test results (may be any output of your choosing)
+  The base64 encoded test results, which may be any output of your choosing.
+The base64 encoding must follow the RFC 4648 standard (no spaces or newlines).

 - `verificationResults.contentType`